HadrienG2/triple-buffer/README.md

 - The producer wants to update a shared memory value periodically
 - The consumer wants to access the latest update from the producer at any time

-It is currently used as follows:
+The simplest way to use it is as follows:

 ```rust
 // Create a triple buffer: